 - 1/2 cup vegan butter at room temperature Earth Balance

 - 1/2 cup vegan granulated sugar

 - 3 tbsp chickpeas brine(aquafaba) at room temperature

 - 1/2 tsp almond extract (optional)

 Cream sugar and vegan butter for 5 minutes, until fluffy.
-In a small dish combine aquafaba and vanilla extract.
+In a small dish combine aquafaba and vanilla extract and almond extract (if using).
 Gradually beat aquafaba mixture into the butter mixture.
-Then on low speed beat in flour mixed with corn starch.
+Then on low speed beat in flour mixed with corn starch and baking powder.
 Beat till everything comes together, lumps are okay.
 Don't over mix.

 Gather dough into a disk and roll it out between 2 parchment sheets, using 1/4 inch rolling guides.
 Refrigerate for 30 minutes, or up to 3 hours.